shenweichen/DeepCTR/docs/source/Examples.md

 ![image](../pics/criteo_sample.png)

-In this example,we simply normailize the integer feature between 0 and 1,you can try other transformation technique like log normalization or discretization.
+In this example,we simply normailize the integer feature between 0 and 1,you can try other transformation technique like log normalization or discretization.Then we use `SingleFeat` to generate feature config dict for sparse features and dense features.

+``SingleFeat`` is a namedtuple with signature ``SingleFeat(name, dimension)``

+- name : feature name
+- dimension : number of unique feature values for sprase feature, any value for dense feature.

 This example shows how to use ``DeepFM`` to solve a simple binary classification task.
 You can get the demo data [criteo_sample.txt](https://github.com/shenweichen/DeepCTR/tree/master/examples/criteo_sample.txt) and run the following codes.